swagindustries/Melodiia/docs/getting-started.md

 ---------------------------

 _Disclaimer: Melodiia was originally generating the API documentation.
 I though this is an expected behavior from an API library.
-But I quickly figured out that even if it was generating valid documentation (unless some other frameworks), using docblocks to configure the OpenAPI documentation in a good way was a serious pain and was just making things complicated._
+But I quickly figured out that even if it was generating valid documentation (regardless some other frameworks), using docblocks to configure the OpenAPI documentation in a good way was a serious pain and was just making things complicated._

 **Melodiia doesn't generates automatically documentation.**